An interpretable universal bound for multiserver queues via a leave-one-out technique: Introduction

 Our results also generalize to the \ggn queue with \emph{fully heterogeneous} servers.
 The details can be found in \Cref{sec:hetero}.

+\paragraph*{Proof techniques} On an intuitive level, our proof proceeds by quantifying the discrepancy between the \ggn queue and a \ggone queue.
+This \ggone queue has an interarrival time distribution $A$ and a service time distribution $S/n$; intuitively, it serves the same sequence of jobs using a ``superserver'' that is $n$ times faster than each server in \ggn.
+Observe that the \ggn matches the ``speed'' of the corresponding \ggone when all of its $n$ servers are busy, and is slower otherwise.
+Because this loss of speed is restricted to periods when \ggn has idle servers and an empty queue, one might expect the queue length of \ggn to be comparable to that of the corresponding \ggone.

-\paragraph*{Technical contribution} Our proof is built around a simple core argument that synthesizes several techniques.
-We first define a modified \ggn queue whose queue length stochastically dominates that of the original system, an approach also used by \citep{LiGol_25}.
-Our analysis of this modified queue then proceeds in two steps.
-First, we use the stationarity of a quadratic function to derive an expression for the mean queue length, representing it as the sum of a \ggone mean queue length and several "covariance" terms.
-Second, we bound these covariance terms.
+The formal proof consists of three steps: \begin{itemize} \item First, we construct a modified \ggn queue whose queue length stochastically dominates that of the original system. \item Second, we derive an identity that decomposes the mean queue length of this modified system into two components: the mean queue length of the \ggone and a set of ``covariance'' terms that capture the consequence of the ``loss of speed'' when the queue length hits zero. \item Finally, we bound these covariance terms. \end{itemize}

-The first step is a relatively standard application of the Basic Adjoint Relationship (BAR) \citep[see, e.g.,][]{miyazawa_decomposition_1994,miyazawa_diffusion_2015,braverman_heavy_2017,bra_23_bar}.
-Our key innovation lies in the second step, where we introduce a novel \emph{leave-one-out coupling} to control the covariance terms.
-Similar covariance terms also appear in previous papers based on BAR or equivalent approaches and are one of the main obstacles to obtaining a universal bound with $1/(1-\rho)$-scaling \citep{Hok_85_ggs,GroHarSch_22_wfcs,scully_gittins_2020, HonWan_24_ss}.
-We provide a more detailed overview of our technical approach in \Cref{sec:tech-overview}.
+The first two steps are based on known techniques.
+The modified \ggn is a standard construction in the literature, recently adopted by \citet{LiGol_25} to obtain the first $O(1/(1-\rho))$ bound.
+In the second step, the decomposition of the mean queue length is derived using the Basic Adjoint Relationship (BAR) \citep[see, e.g.,][]{miyazawa_decomposition_1994, miyazawa_diffusion_2015, braverman_heavy_2017, bra_23_bar}.
+Our technical innovation lies in the third step, where we introduce a novel \emph{leave-one-out coupling} to control the covariance terms.
+We note that similar covariance terms have appeared in previous analyses of \ggn and have been a major obstacle to obtaining a universal $O\big(1/(1-\rho)\big)$ bound \citep{Hok_85_ggs, GroHarSch_22_wfcs, scully_gittins_2020, HonWan_24_ss}.

+A detailed proof sketch is provided in \Cref{sec:tech-overview}, and a roadmap to the rigorous proof can be found in \Cref{sec:tech-overview-roadmap}.